A good laugh overcomes more difficulties and dissipates more dark clouds than any other one thing. Laura Ingalls Wilder, author

 I try to keep a “clean slate” with people I care about.
 It’s been my experience that one never knows when there will no longer be a chance to say “I’m sorry” or “I forgive you.”

 Coaching questions: Are you in danger of carrying around the weight of regret?
 What will it take for you to exercise discipline in this matter?

 Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow.
 Melody Beattie, author

 Did you know that positive thoughts create pathways in the brain?
 The more you feel gratitude, the easier it becomes.
 In addition, you’ll attract more for which to be grateful.

-The motherless daughters I spoke with who found the path back to gratitude seemed to have also found a way to move forward in the lives.
-Expressing gratitude may sound like a cliche but being grateful for even the smallest thing can help you take a step forward.
+The motherless daughters I spoke with who found the path back to gratitude seemed to have also found a way to move forward in their lives.
+Expressing gratitude may sound like a cliche but being grateful for even the smallest thing will make a difference in your life.